Tracking the impact of U.S.-China tensions on global financial institutions

 "Regardless of the bilateral issues, which seems to be troubling [between] these two big countries, AIIB has maintained very good, close cooperation with American governmental institutions, financial institutions and respective businesses," Jin tells NPR's Steve Inskeep on Morning Edition.

-He says the bank has strong relationships with Wall Street companies as well as with the U.S. Treasury Dept.
+He says the bank has strong relationships with Wall Street companies as well as with the U.S. Treasury Department.

 Contentious issues — from Taiwan, to Chinese spy balloons, to trade — have put both countries on a collision course in recent years.
 Other financial entities have raised concerns about the growing duopoly between Beijing and Washington.